Zuricho/Ultimate_Dogma/Task/elden_ring/side_quest.md

 ## [Ensha](https://eldenring.wiki.fextralife.com/Ensha)

 - [x] Upon first interaction, players obtain the What Do You Want?
 Gesture from Ensha of the Royal Remains.
-- [ ] After obtaining the [Haligtree Secret Medallion (Right)](https://eldenring.wiki.fextralife.com/Haligtree+Secret+Medallion+(Right)), Ensha will invade the player the next time they teleport to Roundtable Hold.
+- [x] After obtaining the [Haligtree Secret Medallion (Right)](https://eldenring.wiki.fextralife.com/Haligtree+Secret+Medallion+(Right)), Ensha will invade the player the next time they teleport to Roundtable Hold.
 Defeating Ensha rewards the [Royal Remains Set](https://eldenring.wiki.fextralife.com/Royal+Remains+Set) from where he used to stand.
+(04-17)

 ## [Sorcerer Rogier](https://eldenring.wiki.fextralife.com/Sorcerer+Rogier)

 - [x] First met in [Stormveil Castle](https://eldenring.wiki.fextralife.com/Stormveil+Castle) by the altar of the Chapel [[Map Link](https://eldenring.wiki.fextralife.com/Interactive+Map?id=1103&lat=-177.660938&lng=85.012938&zoom=8&code=mapA)]
 - [x] After defeating Godrick moves to [Roundtable Hold](https://eldenring.wiki.fextralife.com/Roundtable+Hold).
 NOTE: Rogier **will die** if you speak with [Ranni](https://eldenring.wiki.fextralife.com/Ranni) before finishing his quest!
-- [ ] At Stormveil Castle, examine Rogier's bloodstain near the rotting face, in the area where [Root Monster](https://eldenring.wiki.fextralife.com/Root+Monster) spawns.
+- [x] At Stormveil Castle, examine Rogier's bloodstain near the rotting face, in the area where [Root Monster](https://eldenring.wiki.fextralife.com/Root+Monster) spawns.
-- [ ] Ask Rogier about the face.
+- [x] Ask Rogier about the face.
-- [ ] Talk to Fia and allow her to hold you.
+- [x] Talk to Fia and allow her to hold you.
 Exhaust lines "Talk in secret", "Did you know?" and "About the Black Knifeprint".
-- [ ] Defeat [Black Knight Assassin](https://eldenring.wiki.fextralife.com/Black+Knife+Assassin) miniboss in [Black Knife Catacombs](https://eldenring.wiki.fextralife.com/Black+Knife+Catacombs) by riding the trap to the upper level [[Map Link](https://eldenring.wiki.fextralife.com/Interactive+Map?id=1599&lat=-117.148437&lng=80.909102&zoom=8&code=mapA)] for the [Black Knifeprint](https://eldenring.wiki.fextralife.com/Black+Knifeprint)
+- [x] Defeat [Black Knight Assassin](https://eldenring.wiki.fextralife.com/Black+Knife+Assassin) miniboss in [Black Knife Catacombs](https://eldenring.wiki.fextralife.com/Black+Knife+Catacombs) by riding the trap to the upper level [[Map Link](https://eldenring.wiki.fextralife.com/Interactive+Map?id=1599&lat=-117.148437&lng=80.909102&zoom=8&code=mapA)] for the [Black Knifeprint](https://eldenring.wiki.fextralife.com/Black+Knifeprint)
-- [ ] Return the Knifeprint to Rogier.
+- [x] Return the Knifeprint to Rogier.
 Reload the area and he will ask you to look for [Ranni](https://eldenring.wiki.fextralife.com/Ranni+the+Witch).
-- [ ] Upon talking to Ranni she tells the player to leave.
+- [x] Upon talking to Ranni she tells the player to leave.
 Return to Rogier who suggests becoming Ranni's vassal.
-- [ ] [Ranni](https://eldenring.wiki.fextralife.com/Ranni) allows player to become her vassal.
+- [x] [Ranni](https://eldenring.wiki.fextralife.com/Ranni) allows player to become her vassal.
 Returing to Rogier results in him falling into a deep slumber.
-- [ ] Soon after Rogier will die, leaving behind his set and a letter.
+- [x] Soon after Rogier will die, leaving behind his set and a letter.
+(04-17)

 ## [Diallos](https://eldenring.wiki.fextralife.com/Diallos)